eslee123/eslee123/README.md

 # Hello, World!

-I'm a CS undergrad with a passion for coding and learning more to better contribute to my community.
-I enjoy working with C++/C, Python, and SQL.
+I'm a CS undergrad with a passion for coding and building digital solutions to real-world problems or inconveniences.
+I strongly value collaboration and look forward to contributing to the rapidly growing tech sector.

+I enjoy working with C/C++, Python, and SQL.

 🌱 I'm currently learning F#